ZDIverson/Data-Analysis/README.md

 ## Purpose
 To learn more about the terminology, technology, and jargon pertaining to Data Analysis

-## Wikk
+## Wiki
 https://github.com/ZDIverson/Data-Analysis/wiki

-For more detail on the projects, easy navigation to the source code and even code explanations
+For more detail on the projects, easy navigation to the source code and even code explanations go to the Wiki!